Rosenverse

 Key Insights

-• Flexibility means aligning on goals despite different methodologies, not blindly following client processes.
+• Flexibility means aligning on goals despite differing methodologies or tools, not simply adapting processes.

 Notable Quotes